Sussex Books and Books in Sussex

 Sussex has always been popular with authors and indeed bookish types in general.
 Kipling’s fictional Pook Hill is in the east, Woolf and her Bloomsbury set squat firmly in the middle and modern thriller writers Peter Lovesey and Kate Mosse scheme and plot in Chichester.
 Over the centuries countless others have written thousands books about Sussex and this gives the county its own unique literary heritage.

 There are still plenty of places to find antiquarian books in Sussex, from antique fairs to specialist dealers.
 Bookish towns include Lewes, which boasts one of the most lively and interesting book fairs in the country.
-The town itself still sports plenty of decent bookshops, as does Brighton – although neither, alas, as many as they used to.

 I frequently come across Sussex books when called out to buy and I’m always pleased to find them.
 They sell well at local book fairs and at the bigger fairs in London too.
 If you have any older ones to sell, please get in touch here.